miriahviola24/copywriter/centerfield-ux-copy-skill.md

 - Structured: use discrete list formatting for multi-step errors or instructions
 - Named entities in single quotes: 'Cluster Name', 'Zone Name'
 - Sentence case for body copy and toasts; Title Case for modal titles and error headlines
-- Passive voice for system-led success: "has been saved successfully" not "You saved it"
+- Passive voice for system-led success: "ha- Complete sentences with proper punctuation: all body copy, toasts, warnings, and error messages are complete sentences ending with a period.
+Fragments are only acceptable for short labels, pill copy, and modal titles. s been saved successfully" not "You saved it"
 - Active voice for agent/person-led activity logs: "Agent Name called Contact Name"

 **Never:**